NingWang1729/todo_app/README.md

 Basic todo app:

+---

+init.sh: Initializes initial configurations.

+---

+todo_loader.sh: Loads the TODO app upon startup.

+---

+todo_app.sh: TODO app that runs in the background

+---

-Contains gmail.sh, a basic script to send out emails.
+gmail.sh: A basic script to send out emails.

-gmail.sh:

 Usage:
 	[-f] From: Your name or identifier